-\textbf{Claim.} At every step $t$ of the implementation of IA, if an individual $i$ receives an object $o$, then $i$ receives $o$ at every stable outcome of problem $(P,\hat{r})$.
+\textbf{Claim.} At every step $t$ of the implementation of IA, if an individual $i$ receives an object $o$, then $i$ receives $o$ at every stable allocation of problem $(P,\hat{r})$.

 We prove the claim by induction.
 Suppose $i$ receives $o$ at step $1$ of the implementation of IA.
-Then, $o$ is the most preferred object of $i$, and she has the highest original priority score at $o$ among all individuals for whom $o$ is the most preferred object.
+Then $o$ is the most preferred object of $i$, and she has the highest original priority score at $o$ among all individuals for whom $o$ is the most preferred object.
 Hence, by construction of $\hat{r}$, individual $i$ has the highest modified priority score at $o$, i.e., $i = \argmax_{j \in \mathcal{I}} \hat{r}_{jo}$.
-Thus, $i$ must receive $o$ at every stable outcome of problem $(P,\hat{r})$.
+Thus, $i$ must receive $o$ at every stable allocation of problem $(P,\hat{r})$.

-Now suppose the claim holds for steps $1,2,\dots,t-1$, and $i$ receives $o$ at step $t$ of the implementation of IA.
-Then, $o$ is the $t$-th most preferred object of $i$ according to $P_i$, and there is no other available individual $j\neq i$ who ranks $o$ in a higher position than $t$ on $P_j$.
-Hence, by construction of $\hat{r}$, individual $i$ has the highest modified priority at $o$ among all available individuals.
-Thus, $i$ receives $o$ at every stable outcome of problem $(P,\hat{r})$.
-This completes the proof of the claim, and therefore the proof of Proposition \ref{cor:IA}. \end{proof}
+Suppose the claim holds for steps $1,2,\dots,t-1$, and $i$ receives $o$ at step $t$ of the implementation of IA.
+Then $o$ is the $t$-th most preferred object of $i$ according to $P_i$, and there is no other available individual $j\neq i$ who ranks $o$ in a better position than $t$ on $P_j$.
+Hence, by the construction of $\hat{r}$, individual $i$ has the highest modified priority at $o$ among all available individuals.
+Thus, $i$ receives $o$ at every stable allocation of problem $(P,\hat{r})$.
+This completes the proof of the claim and, therefore, the proof of Proposition \ref{cor:IA}. \end{proof}

-The next direct corollary of Theorem \ref{thm:DA-representable-full-characterization-two} is a full characterization of all problems where DA has an auditability index of two.
+Another direct corollary of Theorem \ref{thm:DA-representable-full-characterization-two} is a complete characterization of all problems where DA has an auditability index of two.